Thursday's Entertainment Calendar of Events

 6 p.m. — Euchre Tournament; The Erie County Shuffleboard Club and Bar, Marblehead

-6:30 p.m. — A Petite Bordeaux Wine Dinner; Chez Francois/Touche Wine Bar, Vermilion
+6:30 p.m. — A Gourmet Clam Bake; Chez Francois/Touche Wine Bar, Vermilion

+6:30 p.m. — Beer and Wine Tasting: Spooky Foods with Jennifer; Schedel Arboretum and Gardens

+7 p.m. — Open Mic Night with David Lester; Chateau Tebeau Winery, Helena

 7 p.m. — Trivia League with DJ EJ; Slater’s Madison Street Pub, Port Clinton